Increase your employee survey response rates by 30% with this simple move

 People’s opinions are personal and they are important to us, so why do we feel it’s adequate enough to send out a robotic demand for them?

 People have no qualms about giving their thoughts and feedback in conversation with a human being, whereas the feedback form, with it’s unemotive, data driven tactics seems to hit a wall.
-Is it the faceless forms that put people off from sharing personal opinion with them?
+Is it the faceless forms that put people off from sharing personal opinions with them?

 So, I decided to tackle it exactly how I would in conversation with a person.
 I wrote an open and honest letter to our employees explaining why I needed the feedback, how the lack of it had been causing me sleepless nights, and how I was really stuck without them.
 I needed them to understand that when we ask for feedback, we’re doing it for a reason.
 Putting a face to the form and a personal message that everyone would be able to relate to.